-To discuss project ideas, please contact Sasha Land, kate.vogel@maryland.gov.
+To discuss project ideas, please contact Nicole Carlozo (nicole.carlozo@maryland.gov) or Catherine McCall (catherine.mccall@maryland.gov).

 - Proposal Completeness: All sections of the proposal were satisfactorily completed. - Problem and Need: The proposal describes a significant local need to address a problem resulting from climate-induced flood impacts.. - Appropriateness of Proposed Work: The proposed project presents a technically- and financially-feasible approach to address the defined problem and identify short-term and long-term solutions. - Use of Climate Resources and Tools to Assess Impacts: Proposals addressing sea level rise provide a completed Appendix A from the Guidance for Using Maryland's 2023 Sea Level Rise Projections.
 Proposals describe which climate tools and resources were used to develop the proposed approach - Advances Flood Risk Reduction or Adaptation Strategies: The proposed work fits into the larger context of community efforts to reduce flood risk and climate impacts - Community and Stakeholder Engagement: the proposal describes how the project will engage the local community and/or appropriate stakeholders, including the government body that has to adopt or approve the final deliverables.
 The proposal describes how the applicant intends to address environmental justice and the needs of historically underserved, overburdened, and BIPOC communities. - Partners: Partners are identified and have demonstrated a commitment to participate. - Program Change and Readiness to Proceed: Proposals commit to achieving a program change, which could be a change in local programs, policies or decisions that reduce vulnerability to flood impacts.
 The proposal demonstrates clear intent to advance any recommended/identified solutions.